What Do We Know about Shein’s Sourcing and Supply Chain Strategies from Its IPO Filing?

 FASH455 Video Discussion: Textiles, Trade & National Security: A Conversation with Parkdale Mills COO Davis Warlick

-• #1 Use 1-2 examples from the video and explain how CAFTA-DR and USMCA help shape the Western Hemisphere textile and apparel supply chain.
+• #1 Based on the video, how do CAFTA-DR and USMCA help shape the Western Hemisphere textile and apparel supply chain?

 • #2 Based on the video, what do you see as the main opportunities for textile and apparel nearshoring or reshoring in the Western Hemisphere?
-Please also identify 1–2 key bottlenecks (e.g., cost, infrastructure, labor, sustainability, or trade policy) and explain your viewpoint.
+How about the key bottlenecks (e.g., cost, infrastructure, labor, sustainability, or trade policy)?

 FASH455 Exclusive Interview with Nicole Bivens Collinson, Managing Principal and Practice Leader of International Trade and Government Relations, Sandler, Travis & Rosenberg, P.A.